SHAIMOOM251283/PDF-Encryption-Decryption-Project/README.md

 ## How It Works

 ### Encryption
-1. Complex Password Generation: o	During encryption, the user provides a text string and a numerical key. o	The text string is transformed using the key through a substitution cipher, creating a complex and less predictable password. o	This transformation process increases the complexity of the password, making it harder to guess or crack.
+1. Complex Password Generation: During encryption, the user provides a text string and a numerical key.
+The text string is transformed using the key through a substitution cipher, creating a complex and less predictable password.
+This transformation process increases the complexity of the password, making it harder to guess or crack.
 2. Obfuscation:
   o	The transformation involves shifting each character in the input text by the value of the key within a predefined set of symbols (SYMBOLS). o	This obfuscates the original input, ensuring that even common phrases or words become unique and complex passwords.